drown-lab/lab-website/_people/kyle-harper.md

 linkedin: ''

 ---
 Kyle is a Chemistry major focused on performing the chemical synthesis of small-molecule probes to be used in chemical proteomics experiments.
+Kyle currently works in medical device sales.